Anup-SoftwareDev/Budget-Analysis-and-Solutions/README.md

 ## QUESTION R9 - PROJECT IMPLEMENTATION PLAN
 Project Plan is managed with Trello sofware and the link to the plan is https://trello.com/b/ZmrwGmDO/budget-investment-solutions.

+The final status is of the plan is as shown in the figure below:

 ![Project plan](Project_Plan.jpeg)

+As it can be observed the following activities are still in Design and implementation stage:
+* Reading Investment Rates from a file
+* Advanced Investment Solutions
+* Adding more Ruby Gems

+The rest have been completed to satisfaction.

 ## QUESTION R10 - APPLICATON HELP DOCUMENTATION